AndreasLoukakis/rt-ng/day2-content.md

 Import the service and use it as an observable with async pipe in your html.
 Alternatively, subscribe and assign it to non-async variable but dont forget to unsubscribe.

-We'll use title, episode_id, director and producer in main item view and the rest in details view.
+We'll use title, episode_id, director and producer in main item view and the movie opening crawl in details view.

 Setup Input in the components and pass data from each parent to child as needed.

+Great.
+Now, what do we need to do to actually use the details toggler?

+There is a class in the list item, `pf-m-expanded` which should define the expanded state.

+It should be ease to use a property in the item component to enable / disable this class and the details visibility...